HTangl/DIDIY-Case/README.md

 You can use the DXF files in this repository to order all the panels needed from a laser cutting website like [SendCutSend](https://sendcutsend.com/).
 There are definitely other websites you can get the panels from but I am most familiar with SCS and have been ordering from them without issue for several months.

+If you would like to have 2 extra menu buttons for Select/Home make sure to use the DXF files in the "Select and Home buttons" folder.
+These replace the standard switch plate and top panel DXF files.

 ### - Hardware - ###

 For hardware you will need the following: